j1sk1ss/j1sk1ss/README.md

 Here is short information about me:

-    My name is Nikolya Fot
+    My name is Nikolay Fot
     19 years old
     OSU FoMaIT CS student
     I am a computer engineer and studiyng on computer security